George MacDonald Fraser: Radio

-Fraser adapted The Candlemass Road, Flash For Freedom and Flashman at the Charge for BBC radio plays.
+Fraser adapted The Candlemass Road, Flash for Freedom and Flashman at the Charge for BBC radio plays.
 Fraser was also a staunch critic of political correctness and enlarged upon his views on this matter (and others) on the BBC radio show, "Desert Island Discs."

 Popular culture

-Fraser's Flashman at the Charge (1973) was serialized in the April and June 1973 issues of Playboy.
+Fraser's Flashman at the Charge (1973) was serialised in the April and June 1973 issues of Playboy.
 The climactic sequence of Flashman in the Great Game (1975) was also excerpted there.

 There is a Flashman Pub in Monte Carlo named after the main character in his Flashman series of books.
 There was another one in South Africa and a number of Flashman appreciation societies in North America.